bobai-ding/SENG2050/README.md

 9. [x] Servlets!!!
     - [x] CreateReport.java needs to take data from createReport.jsp and add to database
     - [x] editReport.java needs to take data from ViewReport.jsp and edit the status / knowledge bool of a specific report
-    - [ ] ALL SERVLETS NEED TO HANDLE IMAGES

 10. [ ]  FINAL DEBUG / ADDITIONS:
     - [ ] User's need to be able to change state of report